2023 Turkish presidential election: Electoral system

-The President of Turkey is directly elected through the two-round system, under which a candidate must obtain a simple majority (more than 50%) of the popular vote in order to be elected.
+The President of Turkey is directly elected through the two-round system, under which a candidate must obtain a simple majority (more than 50%) of the popular vote to be elected.
 If no candidate secures an overall majority outright, then a runoff is held between the two most voted-for candidates from the first round, the winner of which is then declared elected.
-The first direct election to the Turkish presidency was held in 2014, after a referendum in 2007 abolished the previous system under which the head of state was elected by the legislature, the Grand National Assembly of Turkey.
-The President of Turkey is subject to term limits, and may serve at most two times five-year terms.
+The first direct election to the Turkish presidency was held in 2014, after a referendum in 2007 abolished the previous system under which the head of state was elected by the legislature chamber, the Grand National Assembly of Turkey.
+The President of Turkey is subject to term limits, and may serve at most two five-year terms.
 If snap elections were held before the end of the second term, a third term would be permitted.
 Snap elections can be held either with the consent of 60% of the MPs in the Grand National Assembly of Turkey or ordered by presidential decree.
-Only snap elections via the consent of the Grand National Assembly during a president's second term can allow the president a third term In February 2022 Mustafa Sentop, the Parliamentary Speaker of the Grand National Assembly of Turkey claimed Erdoğan could run for a third presidency despite of the existing two term-limit to the presidency in the Turkish constitution. Şelçuk Özdag of the Future Party argued that the Government wants to violate the constitution with his candidacy as Erdoğan was already elected twice.
+Only snap elections via the consent of the Grand National Assembly during a president's second term can allow the president to serve a third term.

 Prospective presidential candidates must be at least 40 years old and must have completed higher education.
 Any political party that has won 5% of the vote in the previous parliamentary election can put forward a candidate, although parties that have not met this threshold can form alliances and field joint candidates as long as their total vote share exceeds 5%.
 Independents can run if they collect 100,000 signatures from the electorate.
+Elections are overseen by the Supreme Election Council (YSK).